 Effects pedals can do a lot of things, depending on the one you’re using – they can modulate the sound, distort it, drive it and so much more.

 They may be a little complicated to use at first as a beginner, as you may not have gotten into your groove yet.
 But they’re important to remember for when you have more experience.

-Using a guitar pedal is pretty simple – just plug the lead into the pedal, plugging another lead into the amp.
+Using a guitar pedal is pretty simple – just plug the guitar cable into the pedal, plugging another cable into the amp.
 Once you have set it up following the manufacturer’s guidelines, you can turn it on and play around with it.

 Eventually you will figure out what works best for you on each individual pedal.

 There are a few pedals you can get, including:

 - Distortion and Overdrive